9-6-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
+"ES6" stands for ECMAScript 6, also known as ECMAScript 2015.
+It is the sixth version of the ECMAScript programming language, which is the standard for JavaScript.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?